 Truly achieving same day delivery requires both the hard infrastructure and the connected software systems to make it happen.
 This can seem intimidating to those who haven’t tried this before but it is actually very straightforward to implement.

-- You need to ring fence part of your inventory for this.
+- You need to ring fence part of your inventory.

 - You need to reassign some of your store staff to home delivery only.